boychinov/modules/README.md

 ##  Quick Start

-Each module contains its own `README.md` file with installation steps, usage examples, and sample outputs.
+Each module includes a README.md file with usage instructions, key method references, and example outputs to help you get started quickly.

 To get started: